uvop/memorix/docs/content/en/docs/concepts/features.md

 toc: true
 ---

-We'll show the different applications you can use memorix for, and how to do so
+We'll show the different applications you can use Memorix for, and how to do so

 ## Cache